EsEnZeT/KFIRCBot/README.md

  * IRC command parsing (now accepting capital/lowercase)

 ### Added:
- * ability to send message through bot to active game (shown as DAR character :)
+ * ability to send messages through bot to active game (shown as DAR character :)
  * ability to join channel protected with password
  * ability to hide players IPs (shown during player connects to the server)
  * nick to message showing when player exits the server